How to Make the Loss of a Pet Easier

 How much does it cost to euthanize a pet?

-Pet euthanasia is usually based on weight and can range from $250 for a pet under 10kg, to $355 or more for a pet over 40kg.
+Pet euthanasia is usually based on weight and can range from $245 for a small animal, to $375 or more for a pet over 40kg.

 Is pet euthanasia painful?

 The euthanasia injection is a bit like an anaesthetic overdose so there is no pain involved.
 A pet drifts from consciousness, to unconsciousness to passing.
 Most vets will also give a pre-euthanasia sedative to make sure the pet is as peaceful as possible.

 How long does it take to euthanize a pet?

 A pre-euthanasia sedative is usually given under the skin which takes 2-10 minutes for your pet to be fully relaxed.
 After this the final injection is given in a vein, usually in the front leg.
 This is quick acting, and pet’s normally pass peacefully within 30 seconds on average.